st235/HSE.ModernOperationsResearchMethods.GraphColoring/README.md

 ## Build

+[`graph_colorization.cpp`](./graph_colorization.cpp) is the main file and contains the implementation.
+To build a CLI application you need to run the command below:

 ```bash
 g++ -std=c++17 graph_colorization.cpp
 ```

+Please, pay attention that app requires **C++ 17**.
+You should use one of the [compilers that support](https://en.cppreference.com/w/cpp/compiler_support/17) the standart.

 ## Algorithm

+Let me breifly describe the approach used in this project.

-I am using DSatur algorithm to colorize the graph.
+I am using [DSatur algorithm](https://en.wikipedia.org/wiki/DSatur) by Daniel Brélaz to colorize the graph.
+DSatur is a heuristic greedy graph colouring algorithm.

-Algorithm uses greedy approach by considering the verticies in a specific order and assining to them the smallest available color not used in the local neighbourhood.
+As any greedy approach it is considering the verticies in a specific order assigning to them the smallest possible color.

-The ordering of the consideration relies on an heuristic: the ordering is built dynamically choosing next the vertex adjacent to the largest number of different colors.
+To do so the algorithm is dynamically (i.e. at every step) choosing the next vertex by picking a vertex the largest number of different colors among the vertices adjacent to the one under consideration.
+Once the vertex has been coloured, the algorithm considers ramining uncolored vertices.
+If there is a tie between a few vertices the next step is to consider their degree in uncolored subgraph.

 ## Output

-Program report can be found in [`output_report.csv`](./output_report.csv)
+The output of one program run can be found in **below** or in [`output_report.csv`](./output_report.csv).

 ```bash
             Instance    Colors      Time, sec